 Off-site modularization is the process where a building, or sections of a building or structures, are built in a location outside of the final job.
-The modules are then transported to the job site for final installation.
+A company then transports the modules to the job site for final installation.

 Despite the thought of OSM being a relatively new idea, the Modular Building Institute reports prefabricated buildings being shipped by boat clear back in 1670 (FAQ – Modular Building Institute).
 The recent increase in modularization sweeping the industry shows a recently increased adoption of this method.
 Our goal in this article is to outline some of the key benefits, any areas to be cautious of, and how OSM has impacted the way EZARC is doing business.

 Expedited Timelines for Project Completion: